Justin Gaethje

 Given that it is scheduled for five rounds, Gaethje wants the UFC to pay him for an extra two rounds even if it doesn’t go the distance.

 “If I’m getting paid something for three rounds, it’s easy to do the math,” he told reporters at a media day for Saturday’s event at Wells Fargo Center in Philadelphia.
 “If I’m getting paid $100,000 (to show) and $100,000 (to win), that’s like $33,000 a round if I lose, $66,000 a round if I win.
-So I’d like to get paid ($132,000) more to fight for two extra rounds.”
+So, I’d like to get paid ($132,000) more to fight for two extra rounds.”

-However, Gaethje is rather confident he won’t be needing to go all five rounds with Barboza.
+However, Gaethje is rather confident he won’t be needing to go all five rounds with Edson Barboza.
 Gaethje believes he will make Barboza quit as he has quit before.

 “I’ve seen a couple different Edson’s fight,” he said.
 “He’s quit before.”

-Why Gaethje wants a per-round pay increase is because the way he fights.
+Why Justin Gaethje wants a per-round pay increase is because the way he fights.
 He knows he brings excitement to the fans by putting on a show and always pressing forward.
 However, he knows because of the way he fights he will start to get seriously hurt in the fourth and fifth rounds, which is why he wants more money to fight five rounds.

 “Not a lot of guys fight like me, so no, I’m not going to put them in the same category,” he said.
 “But if I do get seriously injured, it will be in the fourth or fifth round, whenever I’m extremely tired because of my output in the first two or three rounds.”